-If someone is editing a managed file, Adobe Drive 4.2 changes the file's status to Checked Out.
-When you attempt to edit the file in an integrated application, Adobe Drive 4.2 informs you that the file is already checked out and gives you the option to continue working with a copy of the file.
+If someone is editing a managed file, Adobe Drive 5 changes the file's status to Checked Out.
+When you attempt to edit the file in an integrated application, Adobe Drive 5 informs you that the file is already checked out and gives you the option to continue working with a copy of the file.

 You can save your copy as a new version.
-The DAM server alerts all current users of the file about the presence of a new version on the server and gives you the option of downloading the latest version or continuing to edit your own copy.
+The AEM Assets server alerts all current users of the file about the presence of a new version on the server and gives them the option of downloading the latest version or continuing to edit their own copy.